anr-software-solutions/react-test-wb/README.md

     - Added the project to Github
  - **Firebase integration for deployments**.
     - Find the project URL https://wb-test-react.web.app/
+ - **Firebase Functions deliver data on demand via REST API**.
+    - Hosted Firebase function which delivers Json data.
+Github URL: https://github.com/anr-software-solutions/firebase-function-restapi
  - **CI/CD setup**.
     - Whenever a commit is performed, Configured Github workflow gets executed, and a new version will be deployed in above project URL.
 No manual deployments are required.
- - **Code quality check with SonarQube**. https://sonarcloud.io/dashboard?id=anr-software-solutions_coding-test-nb
+ - **Code quality check with SonarQube**. https://sonarcloud.io/dashboard?id=anr-software-solutions_react-test-wb
     - Github project is integrated with SonarCloud for quality purposes.
 Whenever a commit is performed, SonarQube analysis will run and check for bugs, vulnerabilities, security hotspots, code smells and code duplications.

 ## Other project details
- - **Dynamic tabs and table creation** based on Json data provided in `src/data/data.json`.
+ - **Dynamic tabs and table creation** based on Json data fetched from cloud function created for this purpose.
-    - If data of an additional type is added to data.json, just need to add display name mapping to `src/constants/tabConstants.js`
+    - If data of an additional type is added to data, just need to add display name mapping to `src/constants/tabConstants.js`
  - Sorting is provided for `Date`.
 Sort by ascending and descending order.
  - No errors/warnings when running the project with `npm start` and no browser console errors.
  - Tests are passing 100%.
 Check `screens/test-results.png`.